danielbr/Business--Shipping/trunk/shipping/doc/README.txt

     Business::Shipping currently supports three shippers:

   UPS_Offline: United Parcel Service
     * Shipment rate estimation using offline tables.
-New tables are released whenever UPS updates them, and a script is available for automatically updating the fuel surcharge every month.
+        As of January, 2007, UPS has only released the data tables in binary Excel format.
+These have not been converted to the text files necessary for use in this module.
+A script is distributed with the module for automatically updating the fuel surcharge every month.

   UPS_Online: United Parcel Service using UPS OnLine Tools (disabled)
     * Disabled as of version 1.90, see doc/UPS_Online_disabled.txt.